 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Hotbit:

 Hotbit Trading fees

 This coin exchange doesn’t charge different fees between takers and makers.
 Their fee model is instead a “flat fee model”.
-Hotbit’s flat fees are 0.25%, which is in line with the global industry average.
+Hotbit’s flat fees are 0.10%, which is below the global industry average (arguably around 0.25%).
 As we have not been able to determine Hotbit’s domicile country, we cannot compare their fees against any domestic counterparts either.

 Hotbit Withdrawal fees

 When withdrawing Bitcoin, Hotbit charges a withdrawal fee amounting to 0.001 BTC.
 This is in line with industry average, albeit slightly on the high end.